abarrak/abarrak.github.io/about.md

   </p>

   <p>
-  During the study years, I worked and experimented with variety of languages such as C++, Java, C#, Python, Ruby and JavaScript.
+  During the study years, I learned and worked with variety of languages such as C++, Java, C#, Python, Ruby and JavaScript.
   </p>

   <p>